harrisoncramer/harrisoncramer.me/src/markdown-pages/migrating-from-gatsby-to-astro.md

 title: Migrating From Gastby to Astro
 date: 2023-01-30
 path: /migrating-from-gatsby-to-astro/
 description: I recently migrated a simple blog site from Gatsby to Astro, and was glad I did.
-Here are my takewaways.
+Here are my takeaways.
 imageDescription: An image of an astronaut floating through space
 featuredImage: ../images/posts/astronaut.jpg
 tags: ["astro", "javascript", "typescript"]